TNoela/Noela-Project1/Trixie-MoringaP1/Readme.md

 Copyright (c) [2021] [TRIXIE MURUGI]

-Permission is hereby granted, free of charge, to any person obtaining a copy of this, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge and publish
+Permission is hereby granted, free of charge, to any person obtaining a copy of this, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge and publish.